3M Defective Military Earplugs Lawsuit

 - Memory issues

-The personal injury attorneys from Slocumb Law Firm are ready to serve the brave men and women who served our country and suffered hearing loss or tinnitus as a result of using defective 3M military earplugs.
+The personal injury attorneys from Mike Slocumb Law Firm are ready to serve the brave men and women who served our country and suffered hearing loss or tinnitus as a result of using defective 3M military earplugs.
 Our personal injury lawyers will hold 3M accountable for its negligence and help you get the compensation you're entitled to.